 News from Ministry of Finance

-Minister for Finance Magdalena Andersson today presented the Ministry of Finance’s latest economic forecast and the focus of the budget during the Government’s discussions at Harpsund.
+Today, Minister for Finance Magdalena Andersson presents the Ministry of Finance’s latest forecast for economic development and the situation in the municipal sector.

-Content from the Minitry of Finance
+Content from the Ministry of Finance

-Total 299 hits.
+Total 310 hits.

 Sweden to host Stockholm Tax Conference – an international conference on tax capacity-building, 30–31 May